 Essentially, the Sweet Sunrise is a Tequila Sunrise without the tequila.
 It's a quick and easy mocktail to mix up and one that kids of any age can create.
 Besides, they'll love the layered effect that comes along with it.

 To make this simple drink just a little bit better, squeeze fresh orange juice.
-It will only take a few minutes and the Sweet Sunrise will be ten times better.
+It will only take a few minutes, and the Sweet Sunrise will be 10 times better.
 If you'd like to take that one step further, make your own grenadine as well.